armbian/documentation/docs/Developer-Guide_Desktops.md

 - **Per-install manifest** — every install records exactly which packages it added so removal and downgrades only undo what they themselves did.
 - **Custom APT repositories**, branding, group memberships, and skel sync.
 - **Auto-login** management for `gdm3`, `sddm`, and `lightdm`, with non-destructive in-place edits of the underlying config files.
-- **Per-release / per-arch package overrides** so the same YAML works across Debian bookworm/trixie and Ubuntu noble/plucky on amd64/arm64/armhf/riscv64 with different package availability.
+- **Per-release / per-arch package overrides** so the same YAML works across Debian bookworm/trixie/forky/sid and Ubuntu jammy/noble/resolute on amd64/arm64/armhf/riscv64/loong64 with different package availability.
-- **Browser virtual token** that resolves per-release-per-arch (chromium on Debian, epiphany-browser on Ubuntu, firefox-esr on Debian riscv64, …).
+- **Browser virtual token** that resolves per-release-per-arch (google-chrome-stable on amd64, chromium on Debian/Ubuntu arm arches, firefox-esr on Debian riscv64, epiphany-browser on Ubuntu riscv64, …).
 - **Container/CI awareness** so the same code path can be used inside Docker without trying to start a display manager.

 ## Tier model